papajessie/swcpy/docs/TuskenHero.md

   * Hero data: hero9
   * Unit ID: TuskenHero
-  * _Not found: Ability, Apply buffs, Death projectile, Death projectile damage, Death projectile delay, Death projectile distance, Projectile type, Self buff, Spawn apply buffs, Upgrade shard uid_
+  * _Not found: Ability, Apply buffs, Death projectile, Projectile type, Self buff, Spawn apply buffs, Upgrade shard uid_

 ### Presentation stats

 These are all sorts of user interface settings, that should not interfere with gameplay.